 KENNETH ALLEN, DIRECTOR

-Kenneth Allen was selected as the first dedicated emergency management position for the University of Florida in 2005.
+Kenneth Allen became the first dedicated emergency management position for the University of Florida in 2005.
 Since that time, the program has grown to become the Department of Emergency Management within the Division of Public Safety.
-The Department is charged with leading and maintaining a comprehensive, all-hazards program active in all five mission areas of the National Preparedness Goal.
+The Department is charged with leading and maintaining a comprehensive, all-hazards approach to preparedness through prevention, protection, mitigation, response and recovery.